iver-wharf/rfcs/README.md

    # Optionally add the --livereload flag for automatic refresh
    bundle exec jekyll serve --livereload

+   # Optionally, if you have GNU make
+   make serve
    ```

 5. Visit the locally hosted page over at: <http://localhost:4000/>